powflix/nimo/CONTRIBUTING.md

-# Contributing to GoShort
+# Contributing to Nimo

-Thank you for showing your interest in contributing to GoShort!
+Thank you for showing your interest in contributing to Nimo!
 From commenting on and triaging issues, to reviewing and sending Pull Requests, all contributions are welcome.

-This document covers everything you need to know about contributing to GoShort.
+This document covers everything you need to know about contributing to Nimo.
 Before you get started, please make sure you read all of the sections and are able to sign our CLA.

 ## Contributor License Agreement (CLA)

 Contributions to this project must be accompanied by a Contributor License Agreement.
 You (or your employer) retain the copyright to your contribution; this simply gives us permission to use and redistribute your contributions as part of the project.
-Head over to [CLA](https://opensource.powflix.com/cla) to see your current agreements on file or to sign a new one.
+Head over to [CLA](http://powflix.live) to see your current agreements on file or to sign a new one.

 You generally only need to submit a CLA once, so if you've already submitted one (even if it was for a different project), you probably don't need to do it again.

 ## Code of conduct

-Powflix has adopted "Contributor Covenant Code of Conduct V2.0", participants are expected to follow the guildlines described in [CODE_OF_CONDUCT](https://github.com/powflix/goshort/blob/master/CODE_OF_CONDUCT.md)
+Powflix has adopted "Contributor Covenant Code of Conduct V2.0", participants are expected to follow the guildlines described in [CODE_OF_CONDUCT](https://github.com/powflix/nimo/blob/master/CODE_OF_CONDUCT.md)

 ## Code reviews